ibexa/documentation-developer/docs/guide/content_rendering/render_content/render_content.md

 # Render content

-Content is rendered automatically using default, basic templates.
+Content is rendered automatically by using default, basic templates.
-To render content with a custom template, you need to create a template file and tell the system, in configuration, when to use this template.
+To render content with a custom template, you create a template file and inform the system, through configuration, when to use this template.

-You can do it by using the [content view configuration](../templates/template_configuration.md).
+You do it by using the [content view configuration](../templates/template_configuration.md).

 For example, to apply a custom template to all articles, use the following configuration: